girobusan/bare-mde/README.md

 # Bare MDE :bear:

 Basic markdown editor, based on CodeJar, packed as Preact component.
-Made for [My Markdown Site](https://github.com/girobusan/mmds) project.
+Made for my pet projects.

 Probably, not the embeddable markdown editor you're looking for.

-- As minimal, as possible
+- As minimal, as possible (less than 60 Kb when built)
 - Browser native spellcheck
-- Fully isolated preview panel (iframe)
+- Fully isolated preview panel, which leads to perfect one-to-one preview (iframe)
-- Split preview, full preview
+- Split preview, full width preview
 - Sync preview scroll (more or less accurate)
+- Basic formatting buttons
 - Passed by upper-level component:
    * Markdown render function
    * Save function